phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 624371
+#Number of Trump Tweets: 627136
-#Number of Cruz Tweets: 403318
+#Number of Cruz Tweets: 405698
-#Number of Clinton Tweets: 281435
+#Number of Clinton Tweets: 281738
+#Number of Rubio Tweets: 200070
-#Number of Sanders Tweets: 169359
+#Number of Sanders Tweets: 169490
+#Number of Carson Tweets: 89734
-#Number of Kasich Tweets: 73081
+#Number of Kasich Tweets: 73534
 #Total Number of Tweets:
-#Number of Rubio Tweets:
 #Number of Jeb!
 Tweets:
-#Number of Carson Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---